 Skyline Drive’s overlooks make the Shenandoah National Park arguably one of the best drives in the eastern US.
 Especially to see the amazing fall foliage.

-The road and the park start just outside the town of Front Royal.
-It stretches southward for 105 miles to Afton.
-Here it meets up with another of our favorites, the Blue Ridge Parkway.
+The road and the park start just outside of Front Royal and stretch southward for 105 miles to Afton.
+Here is where the drive meets up with another favorite, the Blue Ridge Parkway.

-Along Skyline Drive’s gorgeous stretch of road are 75 overlooks.
-To the west the Shenandoah Valley, while to the east lies the Virginia Piedmont.
+Along Skyline Drive’s scenic roadway are 75 overlooks.
+To the west the Shenandoah Valley, while the Virginia Piedmont lies to the east.

 The North District starts at the Front Royal Entrance Station, milepost 0.6.
 It concludes at milepost 31.5, the Thornton Gap Entrance Station.

 Great view over the valley and Shenandoah river.
 However, it’s the sign that makes this a memorable stop for us.
 Images of this view from 1940, 1965 and 1997 clearly document the growth and development of the valley below over the years.